kitchej/wander_wikipedia/README.md

 `wander.py help`

-`wander.py` Starts at the Wikipedie page for Python and clicks 25 links
+`wander.py` Starts at the Wikipedia page for Python and clicks 25 links

 ## Other Languages